dacr/sotohp/README.md

 ## Principles

-1. The photos referential is always your photos directories as you've organized them
+1. The photos referential is always your photos directories as you've organized them,
-2.
+2. Your photos directories are left unchanged, only read operations are done,
+3. A local LMDB database is used to store/cache, serialization is JSON based,
+4. Background jobs are run to update, to enrich, to analyze, to process your photos

 [photosc]: https://gist.github.com/dacr/46718666ae96ebac300b27c80ed7bec3